alexkarezin/jabref-wiki/Minutes.md

 - [ ] bibtex/biblatex handling + fetcher - what is the strategy behind this?
 - [ ] When should 3.1 be released?
 - [ ] Log output of exceptions: `LOGGER.debug("msg", e");` vs `LOGGER.debug("msg" + e.getMessage());`
+- [ ] Each bibtex entry should store a latex-free version of its fields for searching and passing to search engines

 # 2015-11-23
 - jabref.org